 Prep a parchment lined baking sheet by dusting with flour and place the loaves on top of the flour.
 Using a knife, slash into the tops of the loaves before brushing lightly with the egg white mixture.

-Next, set some water to boil in an oven safe skillet.
-Once it's boiling, add it to the bottom rack in your oven.
-Place the pan with your loaves of bread on the middle rack and set the oven to 400 degrees and allow the bread to bake as the oven comes to temperature.
-Set your timer to 30-35 minutes (or until golden brown all around).
+Bring a few cups of water to a boil in oven safe skillet.
+Once it’s boiling, add the skillet to the bottom rack in your oven.
+Place the pan with your loaves of bread on the rack above the skillet and set the oven to 400° F. Allow the bread to bake as the oven comes to temperature, setting your timer to 30-35 minutes.

 it's very traditional to use cornmeal instead of flour to prevent sticking.
 If you have cornmeal in your pantry, feel free to try it!
 I left it out because I didn't want to buy an extra ingredient when using the combination of parchment + flour does the trick.